TV Bachelor Prince Lorenzo Borghese Finds True Love of a Different Breed

 "All animals deserve to be loved," states Borghese, a longtime animal advocate and founder of Animal Aid USA.
 "A dog is a perfect companion, and a true testament to man's best friend."

 Prince Borghese co-founded Animal Aid USA in 2012, which is an all-volunteer nonprofit organization providing education, awareness and resources to the public in an effort to empower positive change for shelter animals.
 Through monthly transports from high kill shelters to qualified rescues across the U.S., to its spay/neuter clinic providing free sterilization to low-income communities.
 Borghese's group drives from South New Jersey to Georgia once a month.
 They go to very high kill shelters in Georgia, where they save on average about 175 dogs month.
-They take pictures of the dogs and send to them rescues.
+They take pictures of the dogs and send them to rescues.
 If a rescue is interested, Animal Aid pays for their vaccinations and spay and neuter surgeries.
 The rescues then get a healthy dog ready for adoption.
 This benefits the shelter, as they can make money on the actual adoption fees.
 The dogs go to shelters in Florida all the way to New Hampshire.
 These dogs include purebreds, mutts and puppies.
-To date, they've saved over 11,000 animals.

 Shelter Hope Pet Shop is a non-profit volunteer-based adoption center that showcases shelter animals in need.
 Its mission is to support local Los Angeles animal shelters, promote education, and raise awareness of homeless animals in the community.
 The Shelter Hope business model is the first of its kind, dedicated to eliminating puppy mill pet shops in malls by offering a friendly environment where the public can interact with homeless animals in need of adoption.